okan1888/okan1888.github.io/index.md

     </div>
     <div class="col-8 blurb">
         <div style="margin-bottom: 1rem">
-            &iexcl;Hello!
+            Hello!
 I am Okan,  an electronics engineer interested in Math and Philosophy.
 I graduated from Istanbul Technical University with a bachelors in Electronics and Telecommunication Engineering in 1999.
         </div>
         <div>
             Check out some of my projects below!